Overview

 History

-In the spring of 2010, the first considerations for a CSP technology that can be used as a mass product began.
-This resulted in the development of a new type of solar thermal plant.
+In the spring of 2010, the first considerations began for a CSP technology that can be used as a mass product.17 This resulted in the development of a new type of solar thermal system.

 The German Federal Ministry for Economic Affairs and Energy (BMWE) supported the work on the solar receiver as a key component for the new system configuration from July 2021 to March 2024.
-In the joint project “SolarRetrofit,” Siemens Energy and the Institute for Solar Research of the German Aerospace Center e.V.
-(DLR) were involved.
+Siemens Energy and the Institute of Solar Research of the German Aerospace Center (DLR) were involved in the joint project “SolarRetrofit”18.
 Successful receiver tests were carried out in a test facility in Mülheim, and another test facility was built in the artificial sun “Synlight” of the DLR in Jülich.

 “Digital Twin” of the test stand for a receiver module